-The goal of Sebeka School District 820 Food Service Department is to provide nutritious meals to students to promote healthy eating habits and enhance learning.
-B. It is the policy of Sebeka Public School District 820 to offer breakfast and lunch to PreK-12th-grade students that meet state and federal guidelines.
+The goal of the Sebeka School District 820 Food Service Department is to provide nutritious meals to students to promote healthy eating habits and enhance learning.
+It is the policy of Sebeka Public School District 820 to offer breakfast and lunch to PreK-12th-grade students that meet state and federal guidelines.
 These meals are planned and prepared by our qualified kitchen staff.
-Weekly menus are listed in the Review Messenger and on the school website http://sebeka.k12.mn.us/ Students may choose white, chocolate, skim, or 1% milk to drink (lactose-free milk is available to those with allergies).
+Weekly menus are listed in the Review Messenger and on the school website http://sebeka.k12.mn.us/ Students may choose white, chocolate, or 1% milk to drink (lactose-free milk is available to those with allergies).
 This option is also available to children who bring lunch from home.
 Free milk is provided to students in grades K-3 for a daily milk break.
-Students in grades K-3 will receive free breakfast served in their classrooms in the morning between the designated serving time of 8:00 a.m. and 8:20 a.m.
-4th-6th-grade breakfast, also free, will be served in the lunchroom in the morning during this same window of time.
+Students in grades K-2 will receive free breakfast served in their classrooms in the morning between the designated serving time of 8:00 a.m. and 8:20 a.m.
+3rd-6th-grade breakfast, also free, will be served in the lunchroom in the morning during this same window of time.
 Exceptions will be allowed for students with a late bus arrival.
 We ask that students do arrive promptly at 8:00 in order to begin their breakfast time.

-Free/reduced lunch applications are mailed out before the school year starts.
+Educational benefits applications that help students to receive free/reduced lunch are mailed out before the school year starts.
 The forms should be returned before the first day of school so students will be assured of a free/reduced lunch.
-Our legislature recently changed funding for reduced lunches to be served at no cost to families.
+Due to legislation changes, we will no longer be able to provide free lunch for all students.